Peter Paul Rubens

 The Triptych with the Miraculous Catch of Fish is taken to the Church of Our Lady on the Dijle in Mechelen.
 Rubens receives 1600 guilders from the guild deans.

-The Jesuits of the Saint Charles Borromeo's Church in Antwerp order from Rubens 39 ceiling paintings and three altarpieces.
+The Jesuits of the Saint Ignatius Church ( today known as the Saint Charles Borromeo's Church) in Antwerp order from Rubens 39 ceiling paintings and three altarpieces.
 Rubens designs the models, but Anthony van Dyck has the lead on the commission and does a substantial part of the ceiling paintings himself.
 Scenes from the Old and New Testament are carried out in shortened perspective and are enlivened by architectural trompe-l'oeils.
 In 1718, the ceiling paintings suffered irreparable damage by a fire after a lightning strike.

 Nicolaas Rockox again has a hand in the order for a painting.
 Christ on the Cross ("Le coup de lance") is intended for the new high altar of the Friars Minor Church in Antwerp (KMSKA, Antwerp).
 Rubens' best student, Anthony van Dyck helps with the painting.